Top Mental Models for Thinkers

 time value of money | Theory | Economics | |

-tipping point | Model | Systems theory | |
+tipping point | Model | Systems Theory | |

-too many cooks in the kitchen | Metaphor | ||
+too many cooks in the kitchen | Metaphor | Culture | A metaphor connoting that too many people are currently involved in the decision-making process. |

 touchstone | Metaphor | Myth/Metaphor | A black stone once used to judge the purity of gold or silver β now signifying a standard against which something should be judged. |